watertap-org/watertap/docs/technical_reference/flowsheets/membrane_distillation.rst

 Implementation
 --------------

-Figure 1 shows the flowsheet diagram for a Direct Contact Membrane Distillation (DCMD) model operating in continuous recirculation.
-In this mode, a large portion of the concentrated brine is recirculated and mixed with the makeup feed to achieve high recoveries.
+Figure 1 shows the flowsheet diagram for a DCMD model operating in continuous recirculation mode, where a large portion of the concentrated brine is recirculated and mixed with the makeup feed to achieve high recoveries.
 This approach helps overcome the low single-pass recovery limitation of MD technologies, which is typically a maximum of 10%.
 The simulation includes an integrated external heat exchanger for heat recovery, optimizing energy use.
 The flowsheet encompasses:

 - An MD module for the distillation process.